SEGNIDIMOHAMED/SEGNIDIMOHAMED.github.io/README.md

 ### How to generate a new section

 * Add it to the `_config.yml` under collections
-* Create a new directory with the undescore
+* Create a new directory with the underscore
 * Create a new top level `md` file which accesses it
 * Add a layout file to (`_layout`) and make sure the layout matches that of the new section type
 * Add it to `layouts/default.html` if you want it in the bar